samyhaff/samyhaff.github.io/content/blog/site.md

 ## Theme

-The theme for this site is based on the [after-dark](https://github.com/getzola/after-dark) theme.
+At first, the theme for this site was based on the [after-dark](https://github.com/getzola/after-dark) theme.
 I made some modifications to the colors and allowed for some additional text to the index page in my [fork](https://github.com/samyhaff/after-dark).
 Themes are simply added as git submodules in the `themes` directory.
+However, I ended up switching to the [serene](https://github.com/isunjn/serene/blob/latest/USAGE.md) theme which I found to be more aligned with my vision for the site.
+It supports dark mode, templates allowing for both a blog and a project page, and $\LaTeX$ rendering using [KaTeX](https://katex.org/).

 ## Deployment